DryLabRebel/twinSimulator/README.md

 where X, Y and Z are numerical values.
 If non numerical values are entered, the program will throw and error and exit.

+The flags can be entered in any order.

 `mzr` and `dzr` *must* be a numeric value between -1 and 1, otherwise the program will throw and error and exit.

 `N` *must* be a positive integer >= 2, otherwise the program will throw and error and exit.

+If `dzr` is less than `mzr` the program will run, but will warn you that in real world datasets this can happen, but it is uncommon.

+Future planned functionality:

+- the inclusion of age and sex variables
+- the ability to simulate sex-limitation effects